mrngview/rails-yelp-mvp/README.md

 The objective of this challenge is to build a 2-model Rails app with restaurant and anonymous reviews.
 You can refer to the Rails guide to see a similar example on articles and comments.

-- Models created
+- Models created - done

-- Tables created (xml can be found in main folder)
+- Tables created (xml can be found in main folder) - done

-- Association done.
+- Association - done.

-- Validation done.
+- Validation - done.

-- Routing to be done!!!
+- Testing/playing with models (For now, one restaurant with two reviews created)

+- Routing.